Nice to meet you.

 mobile navigation for website

 Because of this, nonprofit websites must be fully functional on all devices.
-Otherwise, when visitors view your site on their smartphones, they’ll be forced to zoom in and out to read your content or they may not even be able to access the content at all.
-This can easily frustrate them, and they’ll most likely leave without thinking twice.
+Otherwise, when visitors view your site on their smartphones, they’ll be forced to zoom in and out to read your content or not even be able to access it.
+This can easily frustrate them, and they’ll likely leave without thinking twice.

 When picking a CMS, look for these top mobile-related features:

 • Mobile forms.
-Each form (e.g. donation forms, volunteer sign-ups, and event registrations) should scale for mobile so that visitors don’t have to zoom in and out or rotate their device to fill it out.
+Each form (e.g., donation forms, volunteer sign-ups, and event registrations) should scale for mobile so that visitors don’t have to zoom in and out or rotate their devices to fill it out.

 • Mobile pop-ups.
-Your pop-ups (like lead capture forms) should adjust for mobile users, too.
+Your pop-ups (like lead capture forms) should also adjust for mobile users.
 This way, users won’t get frustrated searching for a way to close the pop-up.

-If your website isn’t optimized for mobile users, you risk a much higher bounce rate.
-For positive user experience, work with a CMS that offers automatic mobile optimization.
+You risk a much higher bounce rate if your website isn’t optimized for mobile users.
+For a positive user experience, work with a CMS that offers automatic mobile optimization.
 When you take a mobile-first perspective, you’ll strip your site of any unnecessary desktop-only elements.

 4. Minimize page load time

 To enhance the user experience, you’ll need to keep your site as speedy as possible.
 Do this by cutting out any extraneous elements.
-The more elements you have, the longer your page will take to load, which means you’ll be risking a higher bounce rate.
+The more elements you have, the longer your page will take to load, which means you’ll risk a higher bounce rate.

 page load speed score